JianxinMa/v9.js/README.md

 - The C preprocessor is from [acgessler](https://github.com/acgessler/cpp.js).
 - The [ucore](https://github.com/chyyuu) operating system is ported by Leonard Xu and Xu Han, see [v9-ucore](https://github.com/leopard1/v9-ucore).
 - In fact, we have a second backend that uses a LLVM-based C compiler.
 See [Alex Wang's work](https://github.com/a1exwang/llvm).
 - For this second backend, [a different instruction set](https://github.com/paulzfm/alex-machine) and hardware simulator is used.
 These are done by [Paul Zhu](https://github.com/paulzfm/v9.js).

+## Future Work

+#### C Compiler

+Error messages from the C compiler of [swieros](https://github.com/rswier/swieros) are usually quite useless.
+And it also lack support of some ANSI C features.
+Although our other LLVM-based backend can overcome these issues, it turns out that the other backend requires much work from a server.

+We plan to overcoem these by either:
+- Improve the existing C compiler from [swieros](https://github.com/rswier/swieros).
+- Or port [Tiny C Compiler](http://bellard.org/tcc/) to our platform, and put it at the front end.